Detection: Batch File Write to System32

 Known False Positives

-It is possible for this search to generate a notable event for a batch file write to a path that includes the string "system32", but is not the actual Windows system directory.
+It is possible for this search to generate a finding event for a batch file write to a path that includes the string "system32", but is not the actual Windows system directory.
 As such, you should confirm the path of the batch file identified by the search.
 In addition, a false positive may be generated by an administrator copying a legitimate batch file in this directory tree.
 You should confirm that the activity is legitimate and modify the search to add exclusions, as necessary.

 Associated Analytic Story